Four Reasons Why Businesses Need A VPN

 78% of queried employees confirmed that a BYOD (Bring Your Own Device) policy promoted a better work-life balance for them.
 With this policy, employees can work when traveling or even at home while preventing instances of being stressed over a task that they need to get done in the office.
 However, BYOD policies can be a double-edged sword for businesses that are not careful enough.

-The fact that employees can access workplace systems and applications remotely potentially compromises your organization’s security, especially if they ignore the best security practices.
+The fact that employees can access workplace systems and applications remotely potentially compromises your organization’s security, especially if they ignore the best security practices according to VPNFinder.
 In case employees lose passwords or even use unsecured networks to access work-related data, there is no telling the level of loses you might incur.
 However, by embracing the use of a VPN (Virtual Private Network), you can make your Bring Your Own Device policies even stronger.

 Here are four great reasons your business should invest in a VPN: